Zoloft(Sertraline) Mechanism of Action: Knowing How Zoloft Works

 Zoloft Mechanism of Action in the Body

 The exact sertraline mechanism of action is not fully known, but Zoloft uses to selectively inhibit the reuptake of serotonin at the presynaptic membrane.
 It means an increase in the synaptic concentration of serotonin in the Central Nervous System (CNS).
 This gives way to many functional changes associated with intensified serotonergic neurotransmission.
-It is discovered that these tamperings are responsible for Zoloft’s action perceived during long-term administration of this drug.

 Just like the other active ingredients, sertraline has one active metabolite and are less sedative, anticholinergic and have less cardiovascular effects compared to the Tricyclic antidepressants.
 The reason is that sertraline does not have antihistamine, clinically important anticholinergic or adrenergic (alpha1, alpha2, beta) blocking activity.